zwave-js/node-zwave-js/docs/config-files/file-format.md

 The specifications mandate strict rules for the data and sequence numbers in `Entry Control CC Notifications`, which some devices do not follow, causing the notifications to get dropped.
 Setting `disableStrictEntryControlDataValidation` to `true` disables these strict checks.

+### `disableStrictMeasurementValidation`

+Without the additional integrity checks that encapsulation CCs like `CRC-16`, `Security S0` or `Security S2` provide, multilevel sensors and meters are prone to report and accumulate nonsensical measurements over time due to partially corrupted radio frames.
+For devices which report their supported meter or sensor types and scales, Z-Wave JS checks that the reported measurements belong to a supported meter or sensor type and/or scale.
+Invalid measurements are dropped.

+Some devices incorrectly encode this support information though, making the checks discard otherwise correct data.
+To disable the checks, set `disableStrictMeasurementValidation` to `true`.

 ### `enableBasicSetMapping`

 `Basic CC::Set` commands are not meant to be mapped to other CCs.
 Some devices still use them to report status.
 By setting `enableBasicSetMapping` to `true`, `Basic CC::Set` commands are mapped just like `Basic CC::Report`s.